wso2/docs-is/en/docs/deploy/migrate/migrate-to-5110.md

     sh wso2server.sh -DsyncData -DconfigFile=<path to sync.properties file>/sync.properties
     ```

 2. Monitor the logs in the sync tool to see how many entries are synced at a given time and to keep track of the progress in the data sync process.
-The following line will be printed in the logs in each table you have specified, that has no data to be synced.
+The following line will be printed in the logs in each table you have specified that has no data to be synced.

     ```tab="Sample"
     [2019-02-27 17:26:32,388]  INFO {org.wso2.is.data.sync.system.pipeline.process.BatchProcessor} -  No data to sync for: <TABLE_NAME>